nicokubi/penetrance/README.md

 #' @param n_chains Number of chains for parallel computation.
 Default is 1.
 #' @param n_iter_per_chain Number of iterations for each chain.
 Default is 10000.
 #' @param ncores Number of cores for parallel computation.
 Default is 6.
 #' @param baseline_data Data for the baseline risk estimates (probability of developing cancer), such as population-level risk from a cancer registry.
-Default is the allele frequency for MLH1 from the PanelPRO database.
+Default data, for exemplary purposes, is for Colorectal cancer from the SEER database.
 #' @param max_age Maximum age considered for analysis.
 Default is 94.
 #' @param removeProband Logical, indicating whether to remove probands from the analysis.
 Default is FALSE.
 #' @param ageImputation Logical, indicating whether to perform age imputation.
 Default is FALSE.